15 min read

 Increased cost savings

 Better cost control and opportunities for savings are other benefits of centralized procurement.
 By consolidating orders, you can negotiate better prices and discounts from suppliers.
 Additionally, you’ll stop rogue spending, like unapproved orders that come with inflated prices or from unvetted suppliers.
-On top of that, you’ll avoid mistakes that require costly corrections, like overbuying inventory or spending lots of money on low-value purchases.
+On top of that, you can avoid mistakes that require costly corrections, like overbuying inventory or spending lots of money on low-value purchases.

 Boosted process efficiency